SovereignCloudStack/standards/Standards/scs-0117-v1-rook-decision.md

 ## Decision

-As OSISM will increasingly focus on Kubernetes in the near future, adopting Rook is a more suitable and standardized approach.
+As OSISM will increasingly focus on a Kubernetes-centric approach for orchestration in the near future, adopting Rook is a more suitable and standardized approach.
 Moreover, many service providers within the SCS community (including several who deploy OSISM) already have experience with Kubernetes.
 Regarding the missing OpenStack Keystone integration, we are confident that colleagues, who work on this issue, will provide a solution in a timely manner.
 We expect that deploying Ceph with Rook will simplify deployment and configuration form the outset.
 In order to allow for a migration from existing Ceph installations to Rook, we decided to develop a migration tool (called Rookify) for the reference implementation.
 If the development of Rookify goes beyond the targeted scope of the reference implementation the tool will add value to the Ceph as well as the Rook community.

 ## Consequences